 1. Choose Affordable Ski Resorts

 Save some money without sacrificing your spring skiing experience by skipping the mega-resort ski towns.
-Home of the Winter X Games, Aspen (Colorado) has a world-class skiing reputation, but it comes with a price tag.
-That cost for the 2019-2020 season is $179 for single-day adult lift tickets, while Vail, Colorado, is $209.
-Lake Tahoe’s lift ticket is $179.
-On the east coast, Stowe Mountain Resort lift tickets are more affordable start at $94 regular season, adult single day.
-Multiply by a family of 4, then mix in accommodations, meals, and the daily price tag of spring skiing just collected a few extra zeroes.
+Home of the Winter X Games, Aspen (Colorado) has a world-class skiing reputation, but it comes with a hefty price tag.
+Multiply by a family of 4, then mix in accommodations, meals and the daily price tag of spring skiing just collected a few extra zeroes.

 If you’re looking for spring skiing on the cheap – and shorter lift lines – consider resorts off-the-beaten-path, or consider booking late spring or toward the end of closing dates.
 We’ve had some of our best skiing experiences after snowstorms bring in white powder for pristine spring conditions.
 You won’t sacrifice the experience and you won’t break your budget.